Viral marketing: History

 The emergence of "viral marketing", as an approach to advertisement, has been tied to the popularization of the notion that ideas spread like viruses.
 The field that developed around this notion, memetics, peaked in popularity in the 1990s.
 As this then began to influence marketing gurus, it took on a life of its own in that new context.

 The brief career of Australian pop singer Marcus Montana is largely remembered as an early example of viral marketing.
 In early 1989, thousands of posters declaring "Marcus is Coming" were placed around Sydney, generating discussion and interest within the media and the community about the meaning of the mysterious advertisements.
 The campaign successfully made Montana's musical debut a talking point, but his subsequent music career was a failure.

-The term viral strategy was first used in marketing in 1995, in a pre-digital marketing era, by a strategy team at Chiat / Day advertising in LA (now TBWA LA), led by Lorraine Ketch and Fred Satler, for the launch of the first PlayStation for Sony Computer Entertainment.
-Born from a need to combat huge target cynicism the insight was that people reject things pushed at them but seek out things that elude them.
-Chiat / Day created a 'stealth' campaign to go after influencers and opinion leaders, using street teams for the first time in brand marketing and layered an intricate omni-channel web of info and intrigue.
-Insiders picked up on it and spread the word.
-Within 6 months, PlayStation was number one in its category—Sony's most successful launch in history.